 - Attend two credit counselling sessions within a prescribed period;

-- Report your income to the trustee each month while in bankruptcy and provide documentary proof of your income; and
+- Report your income to the Licensed Insolvency Trustee each month while in bankruptcy and provide documentary proof of your income; and

-- Subject to abiding by all duties under the Bankruptcy and Insolvency Act and providing that the trustee or creditors don’t oppose the discharge, you are eligible for a discharge:
+- Subject to abiding by all duties under the Bankruptcy and Insolvency Act and providing that the Licensed Insolvency Trustee or creditors don’t oppose the discharge, you are eligible for a discharge:

 - First time filing without surplus income in 9 months;